thachnb85/flutter_zero/Readme.md

 What to do if our dependencies suck?
 Here is step by step guide:

 ### Right click on package import file name, choose Reveal in Finder
- Or CMD+Click on that file name to go to that file Then Right click anywhere in the file and choose "Reveal in Finder", Normally it's located at ~/.pub-cache/hosted/pub.darlang.org/name_of_package
+ Or Command + click on that file name to navigate to that file.
+ Then Right click anywhere in the file and choose "Reveal in Finder", Normally it's located at ~/.pub-cache/hosted/pub.darlang.org/flutter_abc-0.4.1

 ### Copy whole package folder to your app folder
- For easy hijacking files, just copy all to your app folder, renaming version or note For example: flutter_abcd-0.4.1-hijacking
+ For easy hijacking files, just copy all to your app folder, renaming version, etc.
+ For example: `flutter_abc-0.4.1-hijacking`
  Now you can modify whatever you want to fix bug locally

 ### Modify pubspec.yaml to point to local package
  Open your project pubspec.yaml
  Change path of dependencies to, for example:
 ```
-  flutter_abcd:
+  flutter_abc:
-    path: ./flutter_abcd-0.4.1-hijacking/
+    path: ./flutter_abc-0.4.1-hijacking/
 ```

 ### Happy coding!